 The full Norway entry restrictions are quite detailed, so please be patient as we dive into the full list of ifs and buts!

 Norway's colour-coded system

-As with many countries, Norway has adopted a traffic-light system for grading a European country's coronavirus risk.
-Many of the restrictions discussed here apply to red countries, but not yellow countries, for example.
+As with many countries, Norway adopted a traffic-light system for grading a country's coronavirus risk.
+Residents from countries graded ‘red' are considered to have a ‘quarantine obligation' upon entry.

 To see what colour grading your country has, check the website of the Norwegian Institute of Public Health.
 Their colour map is updated regularly.
 I have included the latest version above for your convenience.

 Rules for Norwegian citizens and residents of Norway

 Generally speaking, all Norwegian citizens and foreign-born residents of Norway are allowed to enter the country.
 That has been the case throughout the pandemic so far.